올림포스 영어독해기본2 10강 변형

 3 일상 언어에서의 은유

-____ the following two everyday linguistic expressions:
+Consider ____ following two everyday linguistic expressions:

-“The election is ahead of us” and “the long Winter ____ now behind us.”
+“The election ____ ahead of us” and “the long Winter is now behind us.”

-Literally, these expressions do not make ____ sense.
+Literally, these expressions do ____ make any sense.

 Metaphor, in this sense, is not just a figure of speech, or an exceptional communicational tool in ____ hands of poets and artists.

-____ is an ordinary mechanism of thought.
+It ____ an ordinary mechanism of thought.